moshix/nqueenvisualizer/README.md

-# nqueenvisualizer
-a visualizer of the back gracking algorithm working on the N Queens problem
+# A Visualizer of Backtracking solving the N Queen Problem

+Written in Javascript.

+(c) 2024 by moshix
+All rights reserved